ericrkuo/DeadCodeRemover/MILESTONES.md

 We'll be completing our final user study this weekend.
 We're almost done preparing the examples we'll be showing our users, and will report our progress here shortly.

+Edit 11/29/22: Our final user study results can be found in our README [here](https://github.students.cs.ubc.ca/CPSC410-2022W-T1/Project2Group12#user-studies)

 ## Planned timeline for the remaining days and progress against timeline

 Please see [here](https://docs.google.com/document/d/1rTH12Da8VUmN5pwcnyu2vJ35sXW-D8ipX03xwb-4nak/edit#bookmark=kix.1vzl6m8472li) for our remaining work items.